leonardochaia/vendopunkto/README.md

 support functionalities on the system.
 Every feature that requires a third party should be a plugin so that operators can choose who to trust.

-Currently, two plugin types are supported:
+Currently, three plugin types are supported:

 - `wallet`: used to implement currency payments
-- `exchange-rates` to obtain exchange rates from different sources
+- `exchange-rates`: to obtain exchange rates from different sources
+- `currency-metadata`: to fetch name, description, images, etc. for each currency

 Official implementations will be provided for Monero and Bitcoin wallets, and some popular exchange rates as well.
 Since these are also plugins, you could choose different implementations provided by the community or you could not load any official plugin at all.
 They're not part of VendoPunkto's binary.